chrisfarnham/seefarblog/_sections/CW_Frequency_Guide.md

 that by informal agreement or habit, as you walk your VFO knob up and down the band you'll find pockets of operators congregating.

->  As you walk your VFO knob up and down the band you'll find pockets of operators congregating
+>  As you walk your VFO knob up and down the band you'll find pockets of different CW activities

 ## Sources for this entry